What’s a Renewable Energy Park?

 Will the projects impact on the Wedge-tailed eagles and other raptors on Robbins Island?

-Our assessment over the past 2 years has shown the Wedge-tailed eagle is at risk of impact; however, the impact will be mitigated through a series of strategies that are detailed in the assessment documentation.
-The strategies have been developed with input from the Tasmanian Environmental Protection Authority and the Australian Government's Department of Environment and Energy.
-In addition, we're investigating the potential use of technology to detect eagles and shut-down turbines.
+Our assessment over the past 2 years has shown the Wedge-tailed eagle and White-bellied sea eagle are at risk of impact; however, the impact will be mitigated through a series of strategies that are detailed in the assessment documentation.
+The strategies have been developed with input from the Tasmanian Environmental Protection Authority and the Australian Government’s Department of Agriculture, Water and Environment.
+One of the strategies is the use of technology to detect eagles and shut-down turbines.

 Will the wind turbines be visually distracting due to reflectivity or strobing?

-When wind turbine blades rotate they can cause changes in light levels to create the appearance of a flicker to people looking at them.
+When wind turbine blades rotate they can cause changes in light levels to create the appearance of a flicker to people looking at them from close proximity.
 This is called shadow flicker.

 As part of our assessment documentation, we’ve considered the potential shadow flicker for wind turbines at the sites.
 This is done using relative positions of the sun throughout the year, the wind turbines at the site, and the viewer.